nus-cs2103-AY1920S1/duke/docs/README.md

 Finds the tasks with specified keyword.

 Example
-    `delete 3` : deletes the 3rd task shown in the current list.
+    `find project` : finds all task with keyword 'project' in the current list.

 ### 3.6 Deleting a task: `delete`
 Deletes specified task from the current task list.